System Boot

 REIS treats identity, communication, cognition, and meaning as the four mechanical domains of a single operating model — not four separate self-help topics.
 A life works in proportion to how clearly each domain has been named, modeled, and connected to the others.

 The domains stack in order.
-Identity decides who is making the move.
+Identity decides who's making the move.
 Communication decides whether the move is read correctly.
-Cognition decides whether the move is accurate.
-Meaning decides whether the move was worth making at all.
+Cognition decides whether it's accurate.
+Meaning decides whether it was worth making at all.
 The graph between them is the philosophy.

 01 — Domain